-Since March 2001 licensed hackney carriage and private hire drivers in England are under a duty to carry guide, hearing and other prescribed assistance dogs in their vehicles without additional charge.
+Working Dogs Working Dogs Since March 2001 licensed hackney carriage and private hire drivers in England have been under a duty to carry guide, hearing and other prescribed assistance dogs in their vehicles without additional charge.
 Drivers can apply for an exemption from the duty on medical grounds if they have a condition that is aggravated by contact with dogs to allow them to continue in the trade.
 Drivers must comply with the requirements of the exemption.

-6. Suspension, Revocation and Refusal to Renew Licences

-- 6.1 A hackney carriage or private hire vehicle licence may be subject to suspension, revocation or refusal, or renewal, by the Licensing Sub-Committee, on the following grounds: - The vehicle is unfit for use as a hackney carriage or private hire vehicle. - Any offence or non-conformity with the legislative provisions by either the operator or the driver. - Any other reasonable cause. - 6.2 A hackney carriage or private hire driver's licence may be suspended, revoked or refused on renewal by the Committee on the following grounds: - Since the grant of the licence the driver has been cautioned or convicted of an offence involving drugs, dishonesty, indecency or violence. - Any offence or non-compliance with the legislative provisions by the driver. - Any other reasonable cause. - 6.3 A private hire operator's licence may be subject to suspension, revocation or refusal on renewal by the Committee on the following grounds: - Any offence or non-compliance with the legislative provisions by the operator. - Any conduct on the part of the operator which renders him unfit to hold a licence. - Any material change in any of the circumstances of the operator, based on which the licence was granted. - Any other reasonable cause. - 6.4 In all the above cases, and where applicants for the grant of a licence have been refused, there is a right of appeal against the Committee's decision to the Magistrates' Court.
+EA 2010 s168- 171 Suspension, Revocation and Refusa l to Renew Lice nces A hackney carriage or private hire vehicle licence may be subject to suspension, revocation or refusal, or renewal, by the Licensing Sub-Committee, on the following grounds: • The vehicle is unfit for use as a hackney carriage or private hire vehicle. • Any offence or non-conformity with the legislative provisions by either the operator or the driver. • Any other reasonable cause.
+A hackney carriage or private hire of revoked or refused on renewal by the grounds: Since the grant of the licent convicted of an offence involviolence.
+Any offence or non-compliate the driver.
+Any other reasonable cause LGMPA 76 s61 In all the above cases, and where applicants for the grant of a licence have been refused, there is a right of appeal against the Committee's decision to the Magistrates' Court.
 The outcome of all appeals is reported to the Licensing and Public Protection Committee on a regular basis.
+LGMPA 76 s61-63 Document Link Notes Hackney Carriage Byelaws HC Byelaws Revised 2010 Currently under review Private Hire Driver Conditions Private Hire Driver Conditions Revised 2010 Currently under review Private Hire Vehicle Conditions Private Hire Vehicle Conditions Revised 2010 Currently under review Private Hire Operator Conditions Private Hire Operator Conditions Revised 2010 Currently under review Restricted Private Hire Driver Conditions Introduced 2013 Current tly under review